carlwharris/carlwharris.github.io/_pages/portfolio.md

 </td>
 </table>

 In this project, I created a MATLAB toolbox for automated classification of animal in behavior.
 It uses features extracted from raw video frames to train a bidirectional LSTM classifier, which in addition to predicting behavior generates a confidence score for the predicted label.
 These confidence scores allow for the selective review and correction of ambiguous annotations while omitting unnecessary review.
-The toolbox is publicly available on <a href="https://github.com/carlwharris/DeepAction">GitHub</a>, and the preprint is published on <a href="https://www.biorxiv.org/content/10.1101/2022.06.20.496909v1">bioRxiv</a>.

 <p align="center">
 <img src="../files/home_cage_182.gif" width="200">
 <img src="../files/CRIM13S-1785.gif" width="200">